 There are two ways to launch your podcast: Grand Opening or the Soft Open launch

-Grand Opening Launch: This is when most professional podcasters ready to launch their episode, they usually have big promotions plans.
+Grand Opening Launch: This is when most professional podcasters are ready to launch their episode, they usually have big promotions plans.

 What they do is pick a day to launch their podcast, have others and influencers preview it, and run a ton of adverts to create awareness.

-You can follow this step for your podcast if you have access to an existing audience, influencers, or have few bucks to spend to promote your show.
+You can follow this step for your podcast if you have access to an existing audience, influencers, or have a few bucks to spend to promote your show.